refinedev/refine/documentation/docs/guides-concepts/authorization/index.md

 ---
-title: Authorization 🚧
+title: Authorization
 ---

 Authorization is a key aspect of security and user experience in web applications.
-Whether you are building a complex **enterprise-level** application or a simple CRUD interface, **refine**'s authorization system provides the necessary infrastructure to protect your resources and ensure that users interact with your application in a secure and controlled manner.
+Whether you are building a complex **enterprise-level** application or a simple CRUD interface, **Refine**'s authorization system provides the necessary infrastructure to protect your resources and ensure that users interact with your application in a secure and controlled manner.

 refine's **flexible architecture** allows you to easily implement various authorization strategies: